Affine and cyclotomic Schur categories: Affine Schur category over

 \begin{lemma} The relation \eqref{adaptrermovecross} holds in $\ASchC$, for all $a,b$. \end{lemma} (The relation \eqref{adaptrermovecross} can be viewed as a generalization of \eqref{adaptrermovecross C}.)

 \begin{proof} By the symmetry $\div$, we may assume that $b\ge a$ in \eqref{adaptrermovecross}.
 We prove by induction on $a+b$.
-We compute the case $a\ge2$ in the following.
-The case $a=1$ is similar by applying the $\div$ to the following.
+We compute the case for $a\ge2$ below.
+(The case for $a=1$ can be similarly proved by applying the $\div$ to the computation below.)
 We have

 The right-hand side above can be rewritten as follows:

 Summarizing, we have proved that

 Canceling the nonzero scalar $a$ on both sides proves the relation \eqref{adaptrermovecross}. \end{proof} The proof of Theorem \ref{thm:ASchurisom} is completed.